jimmymarks/bestadvicefornow/src/index.md

 ---
 layout: home
-title: The Best Advice
+title: Bringing you the best advice we can about the coronavirus
-subtitle: (For Now)
+subtitle:
 postsHeading: Latest posts
 archiveButtonText: See all advice
 socialImage: ''